-Describe threshold factors and grant size limits.
-What are the outcome measures expected as a result of the method of distribution?
-The grant size limit for a CDBG Planning Grant is \$25,000.
-5 State Program Name: CDBG Public Facilities Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-CDBG Public Facilities program addresses infrastructure issues in communities including, but not limited to: water, sanitary sewer, storm sewer, utilities, streets, waste water treatment, broadband communications, fire stations, community centers, and libraries.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The primary criteria used to select applications for funding are: • the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) • activities listed must be eligible activities • need for the funding If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Applications and handbooks are available on the DEHCR website.
 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) n/a
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations). n/a (HOPWA only) Describe how resources will be allocated among funding categories.
+Resource allocation to CDBG Public Facilities for Economic Development will be based upon several factors, including: • the number of applications received • historical funding amounts • State of Wisconsin needs • DEHCR priorities Describe threshold factors and grant size limits.
+The grant size limit for a CDBG Public Facilities for Economic Development grant is \$500,000.
+What are the outcome measures expected as a result of the method of distribution?
+7 State Program Name: Funding Sources: CDBG SOAR